min2ha/ukwa-site/content/target/47902/index.en.md

   "subject": "Brexit"
 }

-# BBC News: An EU dinner with Brexit for each course

 EU leaders will meet without the UK after the December 2016 summit for an "informal dinner" where the menu reads: Brexit from hors d'oeuvres to dessert.